arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

-# 10 ways to improve for a beginner in software development
+# 10 Ways to Improve for a Beginner in Software Development

 I taught the practice of web development to around 200 students in six years.
 Here are ways to improve on the mistakes and misconceptions I noticed most often.